DataDog/documentation/content/en/account_management/rbac/_index.md

 {{% /tab %}}
 {{% tab "API" %}}

-Find an example of how to update a Role in the [Datadog Create Role API documentation][1].
+Find an example of how to update a role in the [Datadog Create Role API documentation][1].

 [1]: /api/v2/roles/#update-a-role